ErezSteiner/Data_Projects/README.md

 SQL scripts with advanced queries exploring the DB.

-Python scripts for data exploration, analysis and manipulation.
+Python scripts analysis and visualizations.

 Excel/Power BI files for visualizations and addional analysis.